Diversity Hiring Without the Backlash – How Values Alignment Creates Authentic Inclusion

 Ready to transform your entire approach to talent strategy?

-The Workforce Edition of the Job Passion Type Indicator Assessment (JPTI™) provides the foundation for all these improvements.
+The Workforce Edition of the Job Passion Type Indicator Assessment (JPTI™) provides the foundation for these improvements.
 Start with a discovery call to explore how passion-based assessment can become your organization’s sustainable competitive advantage.

 Share this article